tevaughan/gslcpp/README.md

   - The initial portions of GSL wrapped by this library will be
     - GSL's vector and
     - GSL's minimization-routines (which depend on GSL's vector).
-  - Interoperability with Eigen is provided for GSL's vector.
+  - Interoperability with Eigen will provided for GSL's vector (and, eventually for GSL's matrix).
   - A compiler for C++-20 is required.

 ## Status